MatthewDLudwig/NimiqWrapper/README.md

         - The message being signed by the wallet.
         - Can either be a `Uint8Array`, a string, or a JS object (which will be converted to a JSON string).
   - `verifyKeyguardSignature`
-    - This function can be used with a result from `KeyguardHelper:requestSignature` and the message that was supposedly signed to verify whether the signature is valid for that message.
+    - This function can be used with a result from `HubHelper:requestSignature` and the message that was supposedly signed to verify whether the signature is valid for that message.
     - Parameters
       - `signedMessage`
         - An object returned by the keyguard after signing a message, or an object with the same properties.
 	  - `rawMessage`
 	    - The originally signed message.
-		- The additions to the data made by the Keyguard when signing are done for you automatically so you can use your message as it was specified in `KeyguardHelper:requestSignature`.
+		- The additions to the data made by the Keyguard when signing are done for you automatically so you can use your message as it was specified in `HubHelper:requestSignature`.
   - `verifyRawSignature`
     - This function can be used to verify that a signature represents the given message and was signed by the given public key (different from the user friendly address).
     - Parameters